tadasant/mcp-server-stability-ai/README.md

 Note that the scheme for multitenancy is very naive and insecure: it uses the requestor's IP address to segment the GCS prefixes used to the store the images, and makes all images publicly accessible in order to communicate them back to the MCP client.
 So in theory, if someone knows your IP address and then name(s) of files you generated, they could access your images by guessing the URL.

 ## Roadmap

+Recently completed:
+- ✅ Added support for the latest Stable Diffusion 3.5 models

 These are coming soon; but PR's are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md).